CommonGateway/CoreBundle/docs/classes/Service/InstallationService.md

 public validateSchemas (void)
 ```

-Validates the schemas in the EAV setup
+Validates the schemas in the EAV setup.